mathebuddy/mathebuddy/docs/doc/_old/sim.md

 - starts a web server at port 8314.
 Open [http://localhost:8314](http://localhost:8314) in your favorite browser.
 You should see the contents of screenshot above ("hello world" will be shown later!)

 - Select a file from the dropdown menu.
-All files with suffix `*.mbl` (mathe:buddy language) from repository `mathebuddy-public-courses` are listed.
+All files with suffix `*.mbl` (MatheBuddy language) from repository `mathebuddy-public-courses` are listed.
 Open `../mathebuddy-public-courses/demo-basic/hello.mbl` for a hello world example.
 The compiler is run automatically and the simulator renders the result.

 - Use radio buttons `input`, `JSON` and `HTML` to show intermediate results: